Traewelling/trwl-doc/README.md

 "rush hours" when most people go are travelling.
 The time to repair bugs should be as low as possible.

 #### 3.3.2 Defect Rate
- - There must be no bugs ???
+ - The amount of bugs should be kept at a minimum
+   - Bugs should be fixed as soon as possible if they're a security issue
- - Loss of data ???
+ - Loss of data
+   - Incremental backups should be kept at a daily rate, full backups at a weekly rate

 ### 3.4 Performance